 When you were younger, you got your first chest hair and celebrated.
 Well, maybe the hair that really excited you was on a different part of your body.
 Regardless, the younger you really misjudged how much fun certain aspects of adulthood would be.
 The truth is that managing body hair is a modern necessity, and it’s not exactly the best part of the day.
 Worse yet, the list of hairs you need to handle continues to grow.
-Well, if you haven’t yet, today is the day you add nose hair to your list.
+Well, if you haven’t yet, today is the day you add nose hair removal to your list.
 It’s all about how to trim your nose hair.
 Here’s why.

 Considering the pros and cons of trimming your nose hair, It's pretty simple when you think about it.
 Are you attracted to anyone's nostril hairs?
 Have you ever been?
 If no, then why should anyone be attracted to yours?
 That's just weird.

 We’ve done our own surveys on this topic, and they all come to the same inevitable conclusion.
 79% of partners agree long ear or nose hair is unattractive.
 If you have a bush of wiry snot hairs sticking out of your nose, it’s going to impact your love life.
 Trimming your nose hairs eliminates this issue pretty easily.

 But, it actually runs much deeper than aesthetics.
 Nose hairs impact your life in a number of ways.
 We’re going to go through the most important of them in a moment.
 While we take this journey, think about how each issue is likely to impact your love life.
 Whether it hits your self-confidence or makes you look attractive, you’ll be able to understand how nose hair is hurting your love life on multiple fronts.

 As for those of you who are in a happy, loving relationship where nose hair will never be a deal-breaker, congratulations.
 That’s great and all, but you still need to know the rest of this.